wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/power-virtual-agents/create-chatbot-power-virtual-agents-dataverse-teams/includes/5-call-action-pull-data.md

 	> [!div class="mx-imgBorder"]
 	> [![Screenshot of the Sales Project Team with a row for each contact.](../media/image-21.png)](../media/image-21.png#lightbox)

-1. Close the table when you are finished.
+1. Close the table when you're finished.

 ## Step 2 - Add an action